Rifle/Pistol, Shotgun, & Archery A, C, D

 - Static Archery Range with Platform: Targets at 10-50 yards with an elevated platform that is also ADA compliant.
 This allows everyone to shoot from an elevated position.

 - Walk-through: 14 targets at 10-50 yards in wooded and open field locations.

 Hours of Operation

-- Closed: Easter, Memorial Day, Juneteenth, Independence Day, Thanksgiving, Christmas Eve, and Christmas Day.
+- Closed: New Year’s Day, Easter, Memorial Day, Juneteenth, Independence Day, Thanksgiving, Christmas Eve, and Christmas Day.